-Internet Explorer has introduced a new feature called the InPrivate browsing mode.
-The InPrivate Browsing mode, lets you control whether or not IE should save your browsing history, cookies, and other data.
-This works for Microsoft Edge browser too.
+Microsoft Edge and Internet Explorer browser have a feature called the InPrivate browsing mode.
+The InPrivate Browsing mode, lets you control whether or not the browser should save your browsing history, cookies, and other data.
+This mode makes sure that once your browsing session is completed, no private data is stored in the browser.
+This tutorial guides you on how to switch to InPrivate mode of Edge (Chromium) and Internet Explorer browser.

 While browsing in the InPrivate mode, the following takes place: